 When this happens it is important to keep blood sugar stable, drink a lot of water and work with a clinician that is familiar with gluten issues.
 A functional medicine practitioner would be knowledgeable or a clinician who has trained with Dr. O’Bryan.
 You can find a list of certified gluten practitioners (CGP’s) at his website TheDr.com.

-Some people have water lose when going off grains.
-When you eat foods that are toxic to you, the body tries to dilute these toxins.
+Some people have release water when going off grains.
+When you eat foods that are toxic to you, the body tries to dilute these toxins by retaining water.
 Take the offending foods away and the water comes out.

 If you are gluten sensitive, even one exposure will cause the immune system to activate for 3 to 6 months.
 Another reason why the testing is important here.

-Cyrex labs is the only lab right now doing this type of testing.
-The blood test looks are multiple peptides of gluten.
+Cyrex labs is the only lab right now doing this very specific type of testing.
+The blood test looks at multiple peptides of gluten.

 According to Dr. O’Bryan, humans do not have the enzymes to break apart the peptides in wheat, rye and barley.
 Therefore, there are large peptides left undigested and this will trigger an inflammatory immune response.

 The standard blood test for gluten sensitivity only looks at alpha gliadin.
 Only 50% of celiacs have a reaction to alpha gliadin.
 This is an old test from the 1980’s.